Health Physiology / Healthcare Science - BSc (Hons) - Video

 In this section

 BSc Hons Health Physiology encompasses study across a range of topics focused upon the relationships between human physiology, health and exercise, applied physiological measurement and technology.
-Graduates will have a solid foundation and understanding of the relationship between health and exercise and the extensive range of technology applied in the sports and health diagnostics fields, with an emphasis placed upon the business and marketing aspects of these applications to physiological measurement.
+Graduates will have a solid foundation and understanding of the relationship between health and exercise and the extensive range of technology applied in the health diagnostics fields.

-This course will appeal to you if you are interested in the physiological aspects of health and the application of technology both in the health service and sports industry.
+This course will appeal to you if you are interested in the physiological aspects of health and the application of technology both in the health service and other areas.

 On campus attendance required for all modules.